hotosm/techdoc/overarching-architecture/readme.md

 ![Component Diagram](HOT%20Component%20Diagram.jpg)

 ## E2E Data Integration Diagrams
 This is the high level concept for the E2E data integration approach.
-The TD Admin components in the center are not actually a hub instance, but a set of shared modules used for connectivity.
+The TD Admin components in the center are not actually a hub instance, but a set of shared modules used for connectivity.<br/><br/>
 [LibreOffice Source](E2E%20Data%20Integration%20Layer.odg)<br/>
 ![Conceptual Data Model](E2E%20Data%20Integration%20Layer.jpg)
 <br/>